The following courses have special sign-up procedures.

 Students who enter as first-years must complete the one required semester of PE by the end of the first year.

-To begin a language above an introductory level, you must take a language placement exam.
+To begin a language above an introductory level, you must take a language placement exam (unless you have an SAT II score that places you in a particular level).
 See the list of exams, times and places on the Academic Calendar at the beginning of each semester.
 If you take a language placement exam, the resulting placement is final and supersedes any other method of placement.

 If you wish to take voice lessons (Music BC1501 or BC1502), you must attend a tryout on the first Wednesday or Thursday of the semester, starting at 6 pm in 405 Milbank.
 Pick up a form from, and return it to, 319 Milbank before the tryout.
 To qualify for a tryout, students must be able to teach themselves a song from a printed musical score.
 NOTE: There is a $1,000 course fee attached to voice lessons (except for students majoring in Music).
 There is a $500 fee attached to instrumental lessons at Columbia (except for students majoring in Music or performing in the orchestra).